 - allows monitoring of specific inclusion and exclusion zones; and

 These devices are commonly used to enforce restrictions based on “territory,” meaning where a person can or cannot go.
-They can be very precise, so it is important to know where you are allowed to be, and more importantly, where you are not allowed to be.
+They can be exact, so it is essential to know where you are allowed to be, and more importantly, where you are not allowed to be.

 An alcohol monitoring device is used to detect whether a person has consumed alcohol.
 These are typically placed on an offender when: